lsst-dm/dm_dev_guide/python/style.rst

 =====================================

 Use **Numpydoc** to format the content of all docstrings.
-The page :doc:`../docs/py_docs` authoritatively describes this format.
+The page :doc:`numpydoc` authoritatively describes this format.
 Its guidelines should be treated as an extension of this Python Style Guide.

 .. seealso::

-   The :doc:`../docs/rst_styleguide`---and the :ref:`rst-formatting-guidelines` section in particular---provide guidelines on reStructuredText in general.
+   The :doc:`/docs/rst_styleguide`---and the :ref:`rst-formatting-guidelines` section in particular---provide guidelines on reStructuredText in general.

 .. _style-guide-py-docstring-public-api: